pwilliams-ck/next-auth/README.md

 # Auth

-This project is currently in development. it is a modern boilerplate for building secure Next.js applications.
+This project is currently in development, it is a modern boilerplate for building secure Next.js applications.

 ## Features